paws-r/paws/cran/paws.security.identity.p2/cran-comments.md

 There were no ERRORs, or WARNINGs.

-There was one NOTE.
+There was two NOTEs.

+* checking CRAN incoming feasibility ...
+[158s] NOTE
+Maintainer: 'Dyfan Jones <dyfan.r.jones@gmail.com>'

+New submission

-checking for portable file names ...
+* checking for portable file names ...
 NOTE
 Found the following non-portable file path: paws.security.identity.p2/man/ssoadmin_detach_customer_managed_policy_reference_from_permission_set.Rd

 Tarballs are only required to store paths of up to 100 bytes and cannot store those of more than 256 bytes, with restrictions including to 100 bytes for the final component.
-See section ‘Package structure’ in the ‘Writing R Extensions’ manual.
+See section 'Package structure' in the 'Writing R Extensions' manual.

 Author's Note: this length is expected as it reflects an Amazon Web Service (AWS) service